josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-instagram.md

 It shouldn't have taken this long, for any and all of the reasons above.
 Facebook is, quite frankly, an awful company (and again: it was long before 2016, lest I give the impression this is just about recent events or the election).

-<Callout class="former-highlight">In short, Facebook has failed us—as users, as citizens, and as humans—to an extent that I feel demands I can no longer be even tangentially complicit in anything the company&nbsp;does.</Callout>
+<Callout>In short, Facebook has failed us—as users, as citizens, and as humans—to an extent that I feel demands I can no longer be even tangentially complicit in anything the company&nbsp;does.</Callout>

 But it's become clear in recent years that not only will Facebook move in the opposite direction of positive change, but that the company's role in supporting hate, malice and ignorance is not even a passive one; regardless of the intention or motivation, the outcome is the same.
 Facebook has positioned itself, actively and deliberately, to be a key player in enabling fascism.